CJay-Cipher/getajob-landing-page/README.md

 ![GetaJobNG](public/getajob.png)

 This project is a clone of the GetaJobNG landing page, a recruitment support platform and service that connects job seekers with various career opportunities in Nigeria.
+The design for this project was inspired by a Figma prototype, which can be found [here](<https://www.figma.com/design/s3nZ9JdH3dV5wAQJmzmBih/GetAJob-(Copy)?node-id=2-2&t=1Lj8y0t2q5UnBGXt-0>).

 ## Table of Contents